France-ioi/taskgrader/README.md

     apt-get install build-essential git python3 sudo

+On Fedora, the recommended dependencies are:

+    dnf install @development-tools glibc-static libstdc++-static

-Some additional dependencies are required to support all features and languages:
+Some additional dependencies are required to support all features and languages, on Debian or Ubuntu:

     apt-get install fp-compiler gcj-4.9 nodejs php5-cli